01 of 11

 Location: West Quoddy Head Light is located within Quoddy Head State Park at 973 South Lubec Road in Lubec, Maine.

 Visit: The park is officially open May 15 through October 15 from 9 a.m. until sunset daily.
-There is an adult admission fee of $3 for Maine residents, $4 for non-residents.
-The West Quoddy Head Light Keepers Association operates a lighthouse Visitor Center, which is open daily from Memorial Day weekend through mid-October.
+There is an adult admission fee of $3 for Maine residents, $4 for non-residents, $1 for seniors from out of state.
+The West Quoddy Head Light Keepers Association operates a lighthouse Visitor's Center, which is open daily from Memorial Day weekend... through mid-October.

 03 of 11